Children of the earth

 He is remembered and missed by his wife, 2 sons, 2 grandsons and numerous elephants.

-WILD elephants showed up at his home led by two large matriarchs.
+Two days after his passing, the WILD elephants showed up at his home led by two large matriarchs.

 Separate wild herds arrived in droves to say goodbye to their beloved man-friend.